LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 ## Advanced Concepts

+         --{{0}}--
-> Puhhh ... a lot of information for 20min!
-Please take a closer view to our examples and documentations for diving in LiaScript.
+Puhhh ... a lot of information for 20 minutes!
+Please take a closer view to our examples and documentations for diving deeper into LiaScript.

 * __Project-Website:__ https://LiaScript.github.io
 * __Open-Source:__ https://github.com/liascript